PaladinStudiosBVs/mongo-populator/README.md

 supported, feel free to contribute to the project.

 ## Usage
+ . **Supported sources**: local directory, local database (dockerized or not), remote database via SSH (dockerized or
+    not), Amazon S3 bucket.
+ . **Supported destinations**: local database (dockerized or not), remote database via SSH (dockerized or not),
+    Amazon S3 bucket.

-Here are are the current supported use cases.
+Here are some examples of the supported use cases.
 I will be showing how to do it with command-line options and with configuration file properties.
 I assume you will then be able to do the same with environment variables.

 ### From a dump in a local directory to a local Mongo database.